 When we can steal from the source?

-As the gap between the rich and the poor grows, so does the crime rate.
+As the gap between the rich and the poor grew,

-Further deepening the divide between the master and the slaves.
+Further deepening the divide between the haves and have-nots.

 Are we creating the right conditions for a revolution?